EQUINE DISTRESS (THE PROBLEM)

 We are committed to make you 100% satisfied.
 If you are unsatisfied in anyway with your NIGHTWATCH® halter/collar, please call us at 800-757-3856 M-F (8:30 am to 5:30 pm CST) or email us at email@example.com.

 + Who is Protequus®?

-Protequus® is a biomedical engineering firm in Austin, Texas dedicated to equine health & safety and the developers of NIGHTWATCH®.
+Protequus® is a biomedical engineering and data science firm in Austin, Texas dedicated to equine health & safety and the developers of NIGHTWATCH®.
 Founded in 2013 by Jeffrey Schab after the sudden loss of one of his horses from colic, the multidisciplinary team of science and technology professionals at Protequus is driven by a passion for horses and a pursuit to combat the devastating impact of equine colic.